Yaakulya248/yaakulya248.github.io/_posts/2023-05-07-working-with-image.md

 category: blog
 ---

-# **A comparative analysis and classification of randomly generated cluster of Image using 'Orange'.**
+# **A comparative analysis and classification of randomly generated cluster of photos using 'Orange'**
 *Authors: Yaakulya Sabbani, Sami Areez*